-- 10. Information concerning drug and alcohol abuse education programs is posted at the campus and is distributed annually to students and staff.
-(Institutions are advised to make available to students and staff members information on an agency that provides counseling and help on drug and alcohol abuse education). - 11.
-It is the policy of this institution to have any sexual assaults (criminal offenses) on campus to be reported immediately to the institution's official, who will report it to (911) emergency and police units.
-The institution during the orientation of given to newly admitted students emphasizes the prevention of sexual crimes by insisting students to work, study and walk outside of the premises in as much as possible, accompanied by other students or in view of other persons, generally, avoiding as much as possible to be alone by themselves at any time.
-During the daily functioning of the college operations, staff and administrators focus in observing that students are not in any circumstance by themselves. - (i) The institutional program to prevent sexual crimes consists in maintaining a continuous lookout for each other to protect and prevent any sexual assaults.
+- (i) The institutional program to prevent sexual crimes consists in maintaining a continuous lookout for each other to protect and prevent any sexual assaults.
 The entire staff takes part of this program to protect the students and the staff among themselves. - (ii) A person who was victimized will be encouraged to seek counseling at a rape crisis center and to maintain all physical evidence until such a time when that person can be properly transported to a hospital or rape crisis center for proper treatment. - (iii) A victim of a sexual crime has the option of reporting this crime to the institutional authorities or to report it directly to (911) and search for professional assistance from the emergency agencies.
-If requested, the institutional personnel will be prepared to request assistance calling (911). - (iv) The institution does not have accessibility to professional counseling, mental health or otherwise, students and employees are encouraged to seek such professional assistance at the nearest hospital or health care services. - (v) The institution will offer the victim of a sexual crime, any available options to change the academic schedule in as much as possible to the benefit of the victimized person. - (vi) The institutional disciplinary actions in reference to an alleged sex offence are as follows: - (A) The accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceedings: and - (B) Both the accuser and the accused must be informed of the outcome of any institutional proceeding brought alleging a sex offense - (vii) This institution has zero tolerance of violation of this policy.
-Once the offense is confirmed the institutional disciplinary action against students or employees may result in expulsion from college, or termination of employment and in accordance to local laws, to an arrest of the offender by the authorities. - 12.
-The institution provides the following website to obtain information concerning the registration of sex offenders arrest.
+If requested, the institutional personnel will be prepared to request assistance by calling (911). - (iv) The institution does not have accessibility to professional counseling, mental health or otherwise, students and employees are encouraged to seek such professional assistance at the nearest hospital or health care services. - (v) The institution will offer the victim of a sexual crime, any available options to change the academic schedule in as much as possible to the benefit of the victimized person. - (vi) The institutional disciplinary actions in reference to an alleged sex offence are as follows: - (A) The accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceedings: and - (B) Both the accuser and the accused must be informed of the outcome of any institutional proceeding brought alleging a sex offense - (vii) This institution has zero tolerance of violation of this policy.
+Once the offense is confirmed, the institutional disciplinary action against students or employees may result in expulsion from college, or termination of employment and in accordance with local laws, to an arrest of the offender by the authorities. - 12.
+The institution provides the following website to obtain information concerning the registration of sex offender's arrest.